keithbuhler/keithbuhler.github.io/_posts/2016-07-21-slideshows-with-markdown.markdown

 Ever since Google released [Google Slides in 2012](https://en.wikipedia.org/wiki/Google_Docs,_Sheets,_Slides_and_Forms), I've used it for creating classroom presentations.
 I never liked "Powerpoint" much.
 Slides is intuitive, simple, web-aware, and cloud-based (so no need for thumb drives).

 However, there is a new game in town.
 HTML Slideshows.
+Check out my first [HTML slideshow here!](http://www.keithbuhler.com/slideshows/business1intro#/)

 [Markdown](http://www.markdowntutorial.com/) is a Babelfish in that it can speak any language, including HTML.